Best horror movies on Amazon Prime (March 2023)

-From The Babadook to Paranormal Activity, these are the best horror movies available to stream on Amazon Prime, curated for those who aren’t ready to give up on the spooky season just yet.
+From The Babadook to Paranormal Activity, these are the best horror movies available to stream on Amazon Prime, curated for those who aren’t ever ready to give up on the spooky season.

-Halloween is long gone for this year, but that doesn’t mean we need to stop watching scary movies.
-Nights are darker, it’s colder outside – it’s the perfect time to peruse Amazon Prime’s creepy selection of horror films.
+Halloween may be months away, but that doesn’t mean we can’t start watching scary movies.
+Nights are still dark, it’s still cold outside – meaning it’s the perfect time to peruse Amazon Prime’s creepy selection of horror films.

 Browsing your streaming platform’s roster of movies can be a daunting task – we’ve all fallen victim to endless scrolling through endless rows – so we’ve put together a good selection of the best scary horror movies on Amazon Prime to keep you sufficiently spooked.